bajamircea/bajamircea.github.io/_posts/2018-03-16-destructor-language-rules.markdown

 # Rule 3: Stack unwinding

 _Stack unwinding_ is a term with a specific meaning.
-It refers to what happens when an exception is thrown and control is passed to it's corresponding `catch` block.
+It refers to what happens when an exception is thrown and control is passed to its corresponding `catch` block.
 During stack unwinding automatic objects that were created since the `try` blocked was entered get destroyed in an orderly fashion.